-Here are today’s five thing to know about Nut Bread:
+Here are today’s five food things about dates:

 Today’s Food History